droher/baseball.computer/timeball/models/doc_global_cols.md

     details and trivia from the game, but they are also used as adhoc data structures for things like ejections.
 {% enddocs %}

+{% docs baserunner %}
+    Enum indicating the specific baserunner associated with the entity.
+    Baserunner is designated by the state at the start of an event.
+{% enddocs %}

+{% docs batted_to_fielder %}
+    The fielder who fielded the batted ball as a 1-byte integer, if applicable.
+This field is *always* populated for plate appearances that end with a ball in play, regardless of whether we know the fielder.
+It is filled with 0 in those cases where no fielder was recorded.
+On in-play outs, this field has excellent historical coverage going back as far as we have data.
+    Hits have much spottier coverage, but there is still a large amount of data across all years.
+For most of baseball history, this ends up being our best proxy for batted ball location and trajectory.
+{% enddocs %}

+{% docs outs_on_play %}
+    The total number of outs that were recorded during the event.
+    Mutually exclusive with all other events.
+{% enddocs %}

+{% docs runs_on_play %}
+    The total number of runs that scored during the event.
+    Mutually exclusive with all other events.
+{% enddocs %}